danielrosehill/AI-Assistants/README.md

 | description | A detailed explanation of the assistant's capabilities and purpose |
 | system_prompt | The core instructions that define the assistant's behavior and role |

+## The Game Plan / Multi-Agent Routing Framework

+AI agents and assistants are a very engrossing subject!

+A large part of my intention in building out this network of assistants was to deliberately create quite a nuanced and layered "ecosystem" that would provide lots of room to play around with things like multi-agent workflows and orchestration.

+The system design I have in mind and am working towards goes something like this:

+- "Meta" orchestrator" - a head honcho who routes prompts onto domain specific
+-  Topic level orchestrators - who may talk to the user or just interact behind the scenes and finally pass the prompt onto the
+-  End assistant

 ## License

 These configurations are freely available for use.
 While attribution is not required, it is appreciated when these configurations are shared or redistributed.